kserve/website/docs/modelserving/v1beta1/sklearn/v2/README.md

 !!!
 Note
     For `V2 protocol (open inference protocol)` if `runtime` field is not provided then, by default `mlserver` runtime is used.
+Note that this makes the following assumptions:

+- Your model weights (i.e. your `model.joblib` file) have already been uploaded to a "model repository" (GCS in this example) and can be accessed as `gs://seldon-models/sklearn/iris`.
+- There is a K8s cluster available, accessible through `kubectl`.
+- KServe has already been [installed in your cluster](../../../../get_started/README.md).

 === "kubectl"
     ```bash